Thomas Foley (Royal Navy officer): Naval career

 He was the second son of landowner John Foley of Ridgeway, the Foley family's ancestral estate in the parish of Llawhaden near Narberth, Pembrokeshire, and the nephew of Captain Thomas Foley, who accompanied George Anson, 1st Baron Anson, on his voyage around the world.

 He entered the Royal Navy in 1770, and, during his time as midshipman, saw a good deal of active service in the West Indies against American privateers.
 Promoted lieutenant in 1778, he served under Admiral Keppel (afterwards Viscount) and Sir Charles Hardy in the Channel, and with Rodney's squadron was present at the defeat of De Langara off Cape St Vincent in 1780, and at the relief of Gibraltar.
 Still under Rodney's command, he went out to the West Indies, and took his part in the operations which culminated in victory at the Battle of the Saintes on 12 April 1782.

 In the French Revolutionary War he was engaged from the first.
 As flag-captain to Admiral John Gell, and afterwards to Sir Hyde Parker, Foley took part in the siege of Toulon in 1793, the action of Golfe Jouan in 1794, and the two fights off Toulon on 13 April and 13 July 1795.
 At St Vincent he was flag-captain to the second in command on Britannia.
 After the battle he was transferred to the Goliath (74), in which he was sent out in the following year to reinforce Nelson's fleet in the Mediterranean.

 The part played by the Goliath in the Battle of the Nile was brilliant.
-She led the squadron round the French van, and this manoeuvre contributed not a little to the result of the day.
+She led the squadron round the French vanguard, and this manoeuvre contributed not a little to the result of the day.
 Whether this was done by Foley's own initiative, or intended by Horatio Nelson, has been a matter of controversy.

 His next important service was with Nelson in the Baltic.
 At the beginning of 1801, Nelson was promoted to Vice Admiral of the Blue and after a few months, he took part as the second in command in the Battle of Copenhagen.
 The Elephant carried Nelson's flag and Foley acted as his chief of staff.
 During the action Nelson's commander, Sir Hyde Parker, who believed that the Danish fire was too strong, signaled for him to break off the action.
 Nelson ordered that the signal be acknowledged but not repeated.
 Legend has it that Nelson turned to his flag captain and said: